AdvayAtMason/FireSafetySystem-Client/README.md

 # FireSafetySystem-Client
-Client for NSTEM Biomed Froject for 2024-25
+Client for NSTEM Biomed Project for 2024-25

 Information:
 - Intended Operating System: Windows (Might add Linux compatibility in the future)